Oxen-AI/oxen-release/README.md

 It is built from the ground up, optimized to handle many files, process data frames, and track changes in efficient data structures.

 [Oxen.ai](https://oxen.ai) is oriented around managing the shift from software 1.0 (writing lines of code) to [software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) where you are managing more and more data.
-The `oxen` command line interface and `oxen-server` binaries are the first steps, but we plan on releasing a fully hosted Hub in the near future to help store securly your data at scale.
+The `oxen` command line interface and `oxen-server` binaries are the first steps, but we plan on releasing a fully hosted Hub in the near future to help store securely your data at scale.

 Sign up [here](https://airtable.com/shril5UTTVvKVZAFE) for more information and to stay updated on the progress.